andeha/Twinbeam/README.md

 Virtual addresses are automatically converted into its physical counterpart.

-The optional argument `-b` allows for the inclusion of a boot loader into the final image.
+The optional argument `-b` injects a boot loader into the final image.
+If no `-b` is given, output suitable for inclusion via `-b` is emitted.

 ### Exit Status